About Us

 Greta O’Donnell, MS, RDN, LDN

-Greta is a Registered Dietitian Nutritionist with a Master’s of Science in nutrition.
+Greta is a Registered Dietitian Nutritionist with a Master of Science in nutrition.
 Greta graduated from Saint Elizabeth’s University where she specialized in alternative nutrition approaches, medical nutrition therapy, and motivational interviewing.

 Greta’s passion is helping adolescents and adults with eating disorders and related struggles such as body image, weight management, and self-esteem issues.
 She has additional experience working in a hospital setting providing nutrition education for clients with diabetes, renal issues, cardiovascular disease, and gastrointestinal problems.
 Greta strongly believes in a holistic approach, focusing on all aspects of a client’s life, with the understanding that wellness encompasses not just nutrition, but all parts of oneself.